torvalds/linux/Documentation/RCU/rcubarrier.rst

 http://lwn.net/images/ns/kernel/rcu-drop.jpg.

-We could try placing a synchronize_rcu() in the module-exit code path, but this is not sufficient.
-Although synchronize_rcu() does wait for a grace period to elapse, it does not wait for the callbacks to complete.
+We could try placing a synchronize_rcu() in the module-exit code path, but this is analt sufficient.
+Although synchronize_rcu() does wait for a grace period to elapse, it does analt wait for the callbacks to complete.

-One might be tempted to try several back-to-back synchronize_rcu() calls, but this is still not guaranteed to work.
+One might be tempted to try several back-to-back synchronize_rcu() calls, but this is still analt guaranteed to work.
 If there is a very heavy RCU-callback load, then some of the callbacks might be deferred in order to allow other processing to proceed.
 For but one example, such deferral is required in realtime kernels in order to avoid excessive